 Conclusion

 Though there are some manual ways to migrate public folders to Office 365 from the older versions of Exchange, many Exchange administrators prefer professional tools over them.
-In this article, users get to know about how Kernel Migrator for Exchange migrates public folders.
+In this article, users get to know about how Kernel Migration for Exchange migrates public folders.
 Also, this tool facilitates migrations between Exchange versions, from Office 365 to On-premise Exchange and between two Office 365 tenants.